benbenz/katapult/README.md

 - Multithreaded instance support
 - Handles disconnections from instances, including stopped or terminated instances
 - Handles interruption of CloudRun, with state recovery
+- Runs locally or on a remote instance, with 'watcher' functionality

 # Pre-requisites